syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 # User Handles for node, connector in Blazor Diagram Component

-The [UserHandles](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramSelectionSettings.html#Syncfusion_Blazor_Diagram_DiagramSelectionSettings_UserHandles) are customizable handles that can be used to perform custom actions and default clipboard actions.
+The user handles are customizable handles that can be used to perform custom actions and default clipboard actions.

 ## Initialization an user handle

-The user handle can enables for the selected nodes/connectors by setting a [SelectorConstraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SelectorConstraints.html) as [UserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SelectorConstraints.html#Syncfusion_Blazor_Diagram_SelectorConstraints_UserHandle) and then use the [UserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html) class to create an object for the user handles.
+The user handle can enables for the selected nodes/connectors by setting a [SelectorConstraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SelectorConstraints.html) as [UserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SelectorConstraints.html#Syncfusion_Blazor_Diagram_SelectorConstraints_UserHandle) and then use the [UserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html) class to define the userhandle object and add that to [UserHandles](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramSelectionSettings.html#Syncfusion_Blazor_Diagram_DiagramSelectionSettings_UserHandles) collection of the DiagramSelectionSettings.
 The following code example used to enable and create an user handles for the diagram nodes/connectors.

 ```csharp
 @using Syncfusion.Blazor.Diagram